krjessi/terraform-aws-infrastructure/docs/03-terraform-concepts.md

 | `Reference to undeclared local value` | `common_tags` has not been defined yet. | Create `locals.tf` in a later step. |
 | Provider authentication failed | AWS CLI credentials are missing or invalid. | Verify credentials using `aws sts get-caller-identity`. |
 | Invalid AWS region | Incorrect region name specified. | Use a valid AWS region code such as `ap-south-1`. |

 ---

-# Interview Questions

-1. What is a Terraform Provider?
-2. Why does Terraform require a Provider?
-3. Why should Provider configuration be separated from resources?
-4. Why shouldn't AWS Regions be hardcoded?
-5. What are Default Tags?
-6. Why are Tags important in AWS?
-7. What happens if `var.aws_region` doesn't exist?
-8. What happens if `local.common_tags` doesn't exist?
-9. Can a Terraform project use multiple Providers?
-10. What are some examples of Terraform Providers?

----